-(b) the Pension Benefit Guaranty Corporation to determine the maximum amount of pension guaranteed under the Employee Retirement Income Security Act (as stated in section 230(d) of the Act), and of the Act as it read prior to the enactment of the 1977 amendments, but as amended by section 10208 of Pub.
-L. 101-239.
-Under the formula, the "old-law" contribution and benefit base shall be the "old-law" 1991 base multiplied by the ratio of (1) the deemed average amount, per employee, of total wages for the calendar year of 1990 to (2) the deemed average amount of those wages for the calendar year of 1989.
+Computation.
+The base is computed using the automatic adjustment formula in section 230(b) of the Act as it read prior to the enactment of the 1977 amendments.
+Under the formula, the "old-law" contribution and benefit base shall be the "old-law" 1992 base multiplied by the ratio of (1) the average amount, per employee, of total wages for calendar year 1991 to (2) the average amount of those wages for calendar year 1990.
 If the amount so determined is not a multiple of \$300, it shall be rounded to the nearest multiple of \$300.